je2mz/zomZomHappyFunZone/playableCharacters/_yourTurn.md

 A `minor` action can be defined as a small action such as standing up, unsheathing your sword, or picking up an item.
 If you are unsure if the action you make is considered minor, the GM will make the final decision.

 ## Standard
 The `standard` action is your movement around the board.
 Refer to your character sheet for your movement speed.
-The standard movement speed (mobility of 10) is 30 feet.
+The standard movement speed is 30 feet plus your mobility bonus.
+5 Additional feet per point.